Capital Fringe Festival

-The Capital Fringe Festival is a fringe theatre festival held in Washington, DC, United States, every July.
+The Capital Fringe Festival was a fringe theatre festival held in Washington, DC, United States, every July from 2005 to 2019, and then again from 2022 to 2024.

 History

 The Capital Fringe Festival was first held on July 20–30, 2006.
 Founded by Julianne Brienza, Mike Geske, Colin Hovde, Scot McKenzie, Nyree Neil, William D. Parker, Charles Phaneuf and Damian Sinclair, the festival was in the spirit of other Fringe festivals worldwide to provide a stripped down platform for artists to perform their works for adventurous audiences.
 The first festival took place in 28 venues all over downtown Washington, D.C.
 The festival grounds were located in the Penn Quarter Neighborhood and the eleven day event featured 90 arts groups in almost 400 performances.
 The first year's festival sold almost 20,000 tickets and 100 performances were completely sold out.

 The second year's festival took place in 2007 and expanded performances to 120 arts groups and close to 500 performances.
 That year the festival won the 2007 Mayor’s Arts Awards for Innovation.
 The festival continued to grow in 2008 by expanding to 18 days of performances with 120 performing arts groups.

 Over the years the festival has won several awards including the 2011 Mayor’s Arts Award for Service in the Arts and the 2013 Helen Hayes Award for Innovative Leadership in the Theatre Community.
 It has added additional programming such as fallFRINGE, Fringe Curated Series, and Duck Pond Music.

 In 2015, the festival moved from downtown to NE DC.
 It celebrated ten years in operation and Mayor Muriel Bowser awarded Fringe’s Founding Director, Julianne Brienza, the Mayor’s Arts Award for Visionary Leader and the Washington Business Journal awarded our Founding Director Non-Profit CEO of the Year.